+Ready?
 To the past, and step on it! . . .

 For some people this lifestyle would continue into the 1920s.
 In his memoirs, The Clod-Hoppin’ Judge: Memoirs of Judge Gerald Parker Brown, Judge Brown (born in 1920) recalled “bath night” of his childhood:

 What a rigmarole!

-When this Sanborn map was drawn in 1889 the Natatorium was under construction.
+When this Sanborn map was drawn in 1889 Fort Worth’s Natatorium was under construction.
 Ditto the nearby Land Title Block Building to the south.
 Both buildings were designed by architects Haggart and Sanguinet.
 The map indicates a water tank on a tower outside the swimming pool enclosure.
 Just across 3rd Street were the opera house (1883) and the original Knights of Pythias hall (1881).

 And here is the Nat in Greater Fort Worth (1907) and in Henry Wellge’s 1891 bird’s-eye-view map.
 The Land Title Block Building is to the left.
 The opera house is to the right.

 This small detail from a 1918 panorama of Camp Bowie‘s 36th Division on parade on Main Street shows 1. the Natatorium, 2.
-Texas Brewing Company, 3.
-1899 T&P passenger depot, and 4. “castle” of serial killer Dr. Henry Howard Holmes.
+Texas Brewing Company, 3. the 1899 T&P passenger depot, and 4. the “castle” of serial killer Dr. Henry Howard Holmes.
 (Photo from Library of Congress.)

 Also by 1893 the Nat was offering to invalids and rheumatics “Electric Baths.”
 Now an “electric bath” might sound like a one-way ticket to a toe tag, but the Nat boasted that “countless stubborn cases have yielded to the mysterious electric fluid.”

-The Nat was remodeled in 1922 (“Strictly Ethical, Turkish, Russian and Electric Baths”), survived a few more years.
+The Nat was remodeled in 1922 (“Strictly Ethical, Turkish, Russian and Electric Baths”) and survived a few more years.
 But for bathers, indoor plumbing was becoming more common at home.
 Swimmers, too, now had options: municipal pools, pools at YMCAs and country clubs.
 And Americans were driving more than they were swimming.
 They needed more wide, open spaces where they could hitch all those horseless carriages.
 The Nat was torn down to make way for . . . a parking lot.